-Duration: 3 hours<br/>VIP Access Upgrade & Cruise: See the famous opening ceremony and view Crown Jewels before the crowds.
-Full tour of the Tower with one-way river cruise.
+Duration: 3 hours<br/>VIP Access Upgrade & Cruise: See the opening ceremony and Crown Jewels before the crowds.
+Full tour of the Tower with & river cruise.
+NO history walk

-Journey onwards to the interior of the Tower where you’ll hear the darker side of this structure’s history.
-See the sites where famous prisoners were executed.
-Afterwards, you’ll venture into the Bloody Tower to hear the story of the two princes, which has become a legend in its own right.
+See the sites where famous prisoners were executed, and choose to venture into the Bloody Tower to hear the story of the two princes, which has become a legend in its own right.
 Various sources say their ghosts are among the specters that have been sighted at the Tower at night.
 From there, step into the Torture Tower and learn about this horrid practice in British history.
 Though it has never been officially been permitted in English law, torture was used to extract confessions from prisoners brought to the Tower of London.
-You’ll learn about the instruments used from your expert guide who will provide context to the pieces you see before you.

 Please arrive 15 minutes prior to the start of your tour.
 This tour meets at 5BT, Tower Place West, 50 Lower Thames St, London EC3R 6DT, UK.
 Meet your coordinator at the West Gate entrance, opposite the Starbucks and in front of the Tower of London giftshop.